-Policy WPT19 Design and Character
+Policy WPT15 Design and Character

-All development proposals including industrial units will be expected to preserve and enhance Woolpit's unique character:
+All development proposals including industrial units will be expected to preserve and enhance Woolpit's unique character, including preserving or enhancing the character and appearance of the Conservation Area and preserving the setting of listed buildings outside the Conservation Area:

-- Within the Conservation Area Woolpit's architectural heritage should be recognised and taken into account in the choice of materials, height, scale, spacing, layout, orientation and design. - Outside the Conservation Area development should contribute to the street scene so that choice of materials is sympathetic to the surrounding properties and height and scale is in keeping with the neighbouring buildings - All development should retain and where possible enhance green areas including trees and hedges, or restore local landscape structure through provision of alternative green spaces and appropriate planting. - When designing the layout of housing development schemes developers should ensure that the necessary infrastructure is in place to provide easy integration into the village and safe access to key services.
+- Woolpit's architectural heritage should be recognised and taken into account in the choice of materials, height, scale, spacing, layout, orientation and design; - Development should contribute to the street scene so that choice of materials is sympathetic to the surrounding properties and height and scale is in keeping with the neighbouring buildings; - All development should seek to retain landscape features, including trees and hedges, or where possible and where appropriate, restore the local landscape structure having regard to the findings of the Woolpit Neighbourhood Plan: Landscape Appraisal (March 2018); - When designing the layout of housing development schemes developers should ensure, in collaboration with other responsible providers, that the necessary infrastructure is in place to provide easy integration into the village and safe access to key services.

-Proposals should address climate change through sustainable design, adaptation and mitigation.
-Proposers of major developments (over 10 houses) should consult with the Parish Council and the community.
+Proposals for non-residential developments shall address climate change through sustainable design, adaptation and mitigation.

+Proposers of major developments (over 10 houses) are encouraged to consult with the Parish Council and the community.